Toni Antonucci

-Toni Claudette Antonucci (born September 9, 1948) is an American psychologist, currently the Elizabeth R. Douvan Collegiate Professor at University of Michigan and formerly President of Gerontological Society of America Her husband was James S. Jackson.
+Toni Claudette Antonucci (born September 9, 1948) is an American psychologist, currently the Elizabeth R. Douvan Collegiate Professor at University of Michigan and formerly president of Gerontological Society of America Her husband was James S. Jackson.

-Antonucci studies social relations at all stages throughout the life span. (infancy, childhood, adolescence, adulthood, and old age).
+Antonucci studies social relations at all stages throughout the life span. (infancy, childhood, adolescence, adulthood, and old age), including multigenerational studies of the family and comparative studies of social relations across the life span in the United States, Europe and Japan.
 She strongly criticizes the practice of mandatory retirement found in many countries, regarding it as ageism and discriminatory.